(541) 726-6730 24/7 Emergency Dispatch Available

 Mid-State vacuum excavation truck and CCTV inspection vehicle performing storm drain cleaning and underground pipe camera inspection.

-• Clean first, inspect right — A freshly cleaned line gives the camera an unobstructed view, producing cleaner footage and more accurate findings
+• Clean first, inspect right — A freshly cleaned line gives the camera an unobstructed view, producing clearer footage and more accurate findings

-• One mobilization, two services — Combining both services in a single visit reduces your scheduling burden and minimizes site disruption
+• One mobilization, two services — Combining both services in a single visit reduces scheduling burden, limits site disruption, and helps you get answers faster

-• Document condition for compliance — NASSCO-certified video reports provide documentation you can submit to regulators, engineers, or insurance carriers
+• Document condition for compliance — NASSCO-certified video reports provide documentation you can submit to regulators, engineers, insurance carriers, or internal maintenance teams

-• Find defects before they become emergencies — Cracks, joint separations, root intrusion, and structural deformation are invisible from the surface
+• Find defects before they become emergencies — Cracks, joint separations, root intrusion, deformation, and failing pipe sections are often invisible from the surface

-• Prioritize repairs with confidence — Know which pipes need immediate attention and which ones can wait — before you spend on excavation
+• Prioritize repairs with confidence — Know which pipes need immediate attention and which ones can wait before you commit to excavation or replacement

 Frequently Asked Questions